 - When taxpayers file their return, they may find that they owe more in taxes than they budgeted for.
 This can be a result of many factors, including changes in tax law, under-withholding taxes, or calculation errors.
 For example, Americans who received Advance Child Tax Credit payments in 2021 may find that they must pay back a portion of the credits due to differences in how the eligibility for the credit is calculated.
 The IRS allows taxpayers to set up monthly installment payment plans if they cannot pay the full tax debt amount.

 - Back Tax Penalties

 - Filing a return and failing to pay the tax liability or not reporting all earned income during the tax year will result in back taxes owed.
 As tax debt accumulates over time, it becomes more and more difficult to pay off due to back tax penalties and accrued interest from the IRS.
-If you can’t pay the entire tax debt, you should try to pay as much as you can to reduce the penalty and interest amounts.
+If you can’t pay the entire tax debt, try to pay as much as you can to reduce the penalty and interest amounts.

 - Unfiled Taxes

-- When taxpayers are not able to pay their tax bills, they may avoid filing their tax return altogether.
-But avoiding the IRS and postponing resolution of your tax debt only makes the problem worse.
+- When taxpayers are not able to pay their tax bills, they may avoid filing their tax returns altogether.
+But avoiding the IRS and postponing the resolution of your tax debt only makes the problem worse.
 Failure to file your taxes will result in penalties and accrued interest.
 The penalty for not filing your taxes is 5% of the unpaid taxes each month or part of a month the return is late, the fee is capped at 25%.

 Can You Get a Mortgage with a Tax Lien?

 Having a tax lien on your home can complicate the selling process.
-If there is a federal tax lien on your home, you must satisfy the lien before you can sell or refinance your home, according to the IRS.
+Typically, if there is a federal tax lien on your home, you must satisfy the lien before you can sell or refinance your home, according to the IRS.
 You or your lender can also request that the federal tax lien be secondary to the lender’s lien to allow refinancing or restructuring the mortgage.
-If you have equity on your home, you can satisfy the lien with funds from the sales proceeds at the time of closing.
+If you have equity in your home, you can satisfy the lien with funds from the sales proceeds at the time of closing.
 Or, if the selling price of your house is less than the value of the lien, you can request a discharge of the lien from the IRS so you can complete the sale.

 How Do Lenders Know You Owe Taxes?